carpentries-incubator/gap-lesson/episodes/06-attributes.md

 ~~~
 {: .output}

-In the last example, the group in question was the same - we haven't
+In the last example, the group in question was the same -- we haven't
 constructed another copy of `AlternatingGroup(10)`; however, the result
 of the calculation was not stored in `A`.

 If you need to reuse this value, one option could be to store it in some
 variable, but then you should be careful about matching such variables
 with corresponding groups, and the code could become quite convoluted
 and unreadable.
-On the other hand, GAP has a notion of attributes which
+On the other hand, GAP has the notion of an _attribute_ -- a
-are used to accumulate information that objects learn about themselves
+data structure that is used to accumulate information that an object learns about itself
-during their lifetime.
+during its lifetime.
 Consider the following example:

 ~~~
 G:=Group([ (1,2,3,4,5,6,7,8,9,10,11), (3,7,11,8)(4,10,5,6) ]);